learn-co-curriculum/a-react-app-example/README.md

 ## Overview

-Before we dive in and start working on specific parts and the concepts involved in React project, let's take a look at a simple React app so we can understand it at a high level.
+Before we dive in and start working on specific parts of a React project, let's take a look at a simple React app so we can understand it at a high level.

-In this lesson, we will start up a basic React app, look at the file and folder structure and gain a better understanding of how these apps are built.
+In this lesson, we will start with a basic React app, examine the default directory structure and gain a better understanding of how these apps are built.

 ## Objectives

 - See an example of a basic React app
-- Gain an overhead view of how the files interact
+- Gain an overview of how the files interact
-- Practice writing in your first React component
+- Practice writing your first React component

 #### A Note For In-Browser IDE Users

 In order to work on React apps, we create a temporary server in the terminal that displays the app in your browser.
 This server will not work if you are using the in-browser Learn IDE.
 If you are currently using the in-browser IDE, you will need to begin using your computer's local environment.
 If you are using a Mac, you can follow [these instructions][setup] for setting everything up locally.

 ## Starting Up a React App

 This lesson has all the necessary parts of a fully working React app.
-To check the app out, fork and clone this lesson onto your computer, navigate into the lesson in the terminal and run:
+To check the app out, fork and clone this lesson onto your computer, navigate into directory, and run:

 ```sh
 npm install